OkelleyDevelopment/Debian_Dev_Tools/README.md

 Practical bash scripting to automate the setup of the development tools I use on a day-to-day basis.
-Writing this script has taught me some good basics about bash and will be updated as I learn to optimize.
+Writing this script has taught me some good basics about bash and will be updated as I learn to optimize bash scripts.

-## Installs
+## Installed Tools

 - GIT VCS
 - cURL